Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Underlying Theory Foundations

 \subsection{From Translation Frameworks to Unified Semantic Theories}

-Another motivation for such a foundation is rooted in earlier work seeking to relate heterogeneous formalisms through mathematically verified transformations.
-A notable example is the progression of research on establishing a sound translation between the state-rich process algebra Circus and the state-poor process algebra CSP \cite{confBegB10, confBeg2015, phdBeg16}.
-The subsequent prototype developed in \cite{confBeg2015} demonstrated the feasibility of automatically translating LaTeX-based Circus specifications into CSPm, enabling direct analysis via the FDR model checker.
+Our motivation is rooted in earlier work which relates heterogeneous formalisms through mathematically verified transformations.
+An example is the transformation of state-rich process algebra Circus into the state-poor process algebra CSP.
+The prototype developed in \cite{phdBeg16} demonstrated the feasibility of automatically translating LaTeX-based Circus specifications into CSPm, enabling direct analysis via the FDR model checker.
 The study revealed key technical challenges—handling complex action compositions, implementing pattern matching for behavioural normalisation, and maintaining observable event semantics—which underscored the limitations of imperative implementation techniques.
-These insights motivated the more principled functional formulation of translation rules later adopted.

-The doctoral work in \cite{phdBeg16} provided a comprehensive formalisation of the Circus-to-CSP translation using Haskell, encoding the refinement steps and semantic constraints as functional transformations with explicit correctness guarantees.
+These insights motivated the more principled functional formulation of translation rules later adopted. \cite{phdBeg16} also provided a comprehensive formalisation of the Circus-to-CSP translation using Haskell, encoding the refinement steps and semantic constraints as functional transformations with explicit correctness guarantees.
 The resulting prototype supported the formal modelling of software and hardware protocols and offered a rigorous account of how rich state-based descriptions can be systematically mapped into process-algebraic behaviours.
 Collectively, these contributions emphasised the need for mathematically disciplined frameworks capable of expressing and verifying relationships between disparate modelling languages—precisely the role addressed by the Unifying Theories of Programming (UTP) and the Theory of Institutions.